daiguo/learngit/readme.txt

-this is daiguoxing  the first time learn Git. sjdksa tract changes. track changes is of files.
+this is daiguoxing  the first time learn Git. sjdksa tract changes. track changes is of files. github hui you??